ChatFAQ/ChatFAQ/doc/source/modules/installations/index.md

 When creating the superuser notice that we are passing the `--rpc_group 1` flag.
 This is critical to be able to create an RPC Server with this same user later on.

+Now you can access the Django admin panel at http://localhost:8000/back/admin/ and login with the superuser credentials, from there you can CRUD all the relevant models.

 ##### Run